burningblazes/cs61a/README.md

 # CS61A
-My solution to UCB CS61A.
+My solutions to UCB CS61A.

 I do not have a UCB student account, so I add `--local` flag for testing when using `ok`.

 ## Version infomation
-- The latest version (for me, 2025 Spring): https://cs61a.org
+- The latest version (25 Spring for me): https://cs61a.org
 - 24 Fall: https://web.archive.org/web/20241211055829/https://cs61a.org/
 - 24 Spring: https://www.learncs.site/docs/curriculum-resource/cs61a

 ### Labs
 Lab00  | 24 Fall
 Lab01  | 25 Spring